Aliases for COPS8 Gene

 GeneCards Summary for COPS8 Gene

 COPS8 (COP9 Signalosome Subunit 8) is a Protein Coding gene.
 Diseases associated with COPS8 include Xeroderma Pigmentosum, Complementation Group E and Familial Hypertension.
-Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and Vesicle-mediated transport.
+Among its related pathways are Vesicle-mediated transport and Transcription-Coupled Nucleotide Excision Repair (TC-NER).

 Component of the COP9 signalosome complex (CSN), a complex involved in various cellular and developmental processes.
 The CSN complex is an essential regulator of the ubiquitin (Ubl) conjugation pathway by mediating the deneddylation of the cullin subunits of SCF-type E3 ligase complexes, leading to decrease the Ubl ligase activity of SCF-type complexes such as SCF, CSA or DDB2.
 The complex is also involved in phosphorylation of p53/TP53, c-jun/JUN, IkappaBalpha/NFKBIA, ITPK1 and IRF8/ICSBP, possibly via its association with CK2 and PKD kinases.
 CSN-dependent phosphorylation of TP53 and JUN promotes and protects degradation by the Ubl system, respectively.